Fulmenef/docker-symfony/README.md

 Have a look at the `docker-compose.yml` file, here are the `docker-compose` built images:

-* `percona`: This is the MySQL database container,
+* `mysql`: This is the MySQL database container,
 * `php`: This is the PHP-FPM container in which the application volume is mounted,
 * `nginx`: This is the Nginx webserver container in which application volume is mounted too,
 * `elk`: This is a ELK stack container which uses Logstash to collect logs, send them into Elasticsearch and visualize them with Kibana.
+* `maildev`: This is a container which simulate a smtp server and allow to send mail which you can view on port :1080.

 This results in the following running containers: